crystal-butler/art-inventory-backend/README.md

 <https://angular.io/tutorial/toh-pt6>

-Some of the naming still reflects the original Tour of Heroes, which I built out and then altered.
+Some of the naming still reflects the original Tour of Heroes, which I built out and then altered as an exercise in learning Angular.
+It's a bit of a mess, but everything works.

 ### Launch the front end development server